yiruyang2025/Voice-Models-x-AI-Products/README.md

-# VoiceModels-25
+# SpeechProcessing-25

-For disabled people
+For disabled people.

-Learning Maps - try to imagine that you are Dora!
+Learning Maps - try to imagine that you are Dora explring the Model Forest.

 # Models